steffytw/ScreenRecorder-with-Countdown-Timer/README.md

 * Create the main window (container)
 * Add number of widgets to the main window:Button, Entry
 * Apply the event Trigger on the widgets.

+## PyAutoGUI

+PyAutoGUI can take screenshots, save them to files, and locate images within the screen.
+This is useful if you have a small image of, say, a button that needs to be clicked and want to locate it on the screen.
+These features are provided by the PyScreeze module, which is installed with PyAutoGUI.

+Screenshot functionality requires the Pillow module.
+OS X uses the screencapture command, which comes with the operating system.
+Linux uses the scrot command, which can be installed by running sudo apt-get install scrot.